2 Data Manipulation

 # ℹ 55 more rows

-Sometimes you decide you want to get rid of some variables.
-Either you can name all the others which you want to keep, or you can remove those unwanted with minus sign.
-If it is one variable it is easy “select(-xx)”, if two or more, you have to use “select(-c(xx, xy))”
+Sometimes, you decide you want to get rid of some variables.
+Either you can name all the others that you want to keep, or you can remove the unwanted ones with a minus sign.
+In the case of just one variable, it is easy: select(-xx).
+If you want to exclude two or more, you have to use select(-c(xx, xy)).

 data %>%